-^{2.} t{WHEL} has the values shown when reading in the targeted bank.
+2. t{WHEL} has the values shown when reading in the targeted bank.
 System designers should take this into account and may insert a software No-Op instruction to delay the first read in the same bank after issuing a command.
-If the read operation is in a different bank t{WHEL} is 0ns.
+If it is a Read Array operation in a different bank t{WHEL} is 0ns.